ambruhsia/WaferVision/README.md

 ## 📊 Sample Data for Testing

-A sample wafer dataset is provided in sample_data.txt(Edge-Ring) for testing the model, or you can get it from WM-811k Wafermap dataset.
+A sample wafer dataset is provided in sample_data.txt(Edge-Ring) for testing the model, or you can get/extract it from WM-811k Wafermap dataset.
 ![1738683624411](https://github.com/user-attachments/assets/b05f328a-3272-4519-a234-00dc17c35c60)

 ![1738682139616](https://github.com/user-attachments/assets/026b66b7-e3d9-4d1c-b672-b0e8830c67ae)